 • Second Hypertensive BP Reading: Patients with second elevated reading of systolic BP >= 140 mmHg OR diastolic BP >= 90 mmHg:

-- Follow-up with Recommended lifestyle modifications AND one or more of the Second Hypertensive Reading Interventions OR referral to Alternative/Primary Care Provider
+- Follow-up with Recommended lifestyle recommendations AND one or more of the Second Hypertensive Reading Interventions OR referral to Alternative/Primary Care Provider

 Recommended Blood Pressure Follow-Up Table